 Composting is so easy peasy it’s a shame that more people don’t do it.
-It can also save you a fortune in waste charges and in garden compost.
+It can also save you a fortune, both in waste charges and in garden compost.
 It’s also the only zero-waste way to get peat-free compost.
 It’s also the only way to get compost with no nasties in it.
 Did you know that organic compost only needs to be 51% organic to use the term?
 This means that certified organic compost can contain material sprayed with weedkiller and insecticides, and seeing as it can take 2-5 years for these chemicals to become inactive you may inadvertently end up putting harmful chemicals into your garden.

 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your sources to remain independent then please;